cavani12345/Challenge3/README.md

 id variable within the above url is the id that represent an album
 Ex: 1,2,3,4,5,6. ......etc

+## Consumption
+this GET endpoint might be accessible to any front end technology

 ## Code of Conduct

 In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).